scylladb/scylladb-docs-developers/docs/source/getting-started/dynamodb/cost/units.rst

 .. warning::

     DynamoDB does not charge for data transferred between AWS services in the same region.
 However, if you transfer data between different regions, you will be charged for the data transfer.
 These costs can add up quickly, especially if you are transferring large amounts of data or if you are using multiple regions for your application with global tables.
+A good example of this is if you are using DynamoDB Global Tables, where you will be charged for the data transfer between regions.

     For example:

     * If you transfer 1 GB of data out of DynamoDB to another AWS service in the same region, you will not be charged.
     * If you transfer 1 GB of data out of DynamoDB to another AWS service in a different region, you will be charged for the data transfer.
-    * If you transfer 1 GB of data out of DynamoDB as part of global tables, you will be charged for the data transfer.
+    * If you transfer 1 GB of data out of DynamoDB as part of Global Tables, you will be charged for the data transfer.

 Change Data Capture Units Explained
 ===================================